BrunoLevy/learn-fpga/README.md

 # learn-fpga
 Learning FPGA, yosys, nextpnr, and RISC-V

-This repository contains my little experiments with an IceStick and ULX3S, yosys and nextpnr, learning VERILOG design.
+Goals: provide teaching material for FPGAs, processor design and RISC-V.

 * FemtoRV: a minimalistic RISC-V CPU, and companion SOC, that fit on the IceStick (< 1280 LUTs)
     - Implements the RV32I instruction set (minus FENCE and SYSTEM).